Megaloceros, Aaron Horkey, Dead Arts Publishing, 2010. Printing at The Bieler Press.

 • KF95GC plates are charged at 73¢ per sq. inch of image/s.

-Minimum charge for same day processing is $34.
+Minimum charge for processing is $34.
 Dependent upon image configuration charged measurement includes up to 1/4 of an inch over plate’s image size—width and height (including client requested border)—per plate.
 Each job has a paper invoice attached to it in shipment.

 Shipping.
-Shipping via UPS Ground, FedEx Ground, or USPS Priority Rate (Note: USPS no longer guarantees, nor insures, timed Priority Rate delivery).
+Shipping at cost via USPS Priority Rate, UPS Ground, or FedEx Ground.
 Please indicate your shipper choice.
-If you need expedited service (guaranteed next day delivery) please indicate that as well.
-Shipments are insured for the value of both the plates and returned film negatives.
+If you need expedited service (guaranteed next day/specific day delivery) please indicate that as well.
+Shipments are insured for the value of both the plates and returned film negatives against damage or loss.

 State sales tax: California residents (9.5 percent is added for all nonexempt billings).
 Resale Certificate must be on file to qualify for tax-exempt status.

 Payment is due upon receipt of plates (and must be received within ten days).
-Cash, business or personal check, and PayPal are acceptable.
+Cash, business or personal check, and PayPal are accepted.

 SCHEDULING: NO CURRENT CONFLICTS.